Winning the Zero-Sum Game of Digital Goods

 Anyone who has ever played or watched a poker game knows that any money one side wins is money that their opponents lose (trust me when I say from experience that when losing money playing poker the same concept applies, only in reverse).
 This is a classic example of a “zero-sum” game, in which one player’s loss is another player’s gain.

-In this post, I use poker as an analogy to explain why false positive declines – the unfortunate mistake of rejecting legitimate orders due to suspected fraud – are especially devastating for merchants selling digital goods such as gift cards and e-tickets.
+In this post, I use poker as an analogy to explain why false positive declines – the unfortunate mistake of rejecting legitimate orders due to suspected fraud – are especially devastating for merchants selling digital goods such as gift cards and in the ticket industry selling e-tickets.

 What Makes Digital Goods Sales a Zero-Sum Game?